-We developed inclusion and exclusion criteria for populations, interventions, comparators, outcomes, settings, and study designs (Appendix B).50 We included English-language studies of adolescents and adults presenting for primary care and other health care settings (e.g., emergency departments) without recognized signs or symptoms of IPV or abuse.
+We developed inclusion and exclusion criteria for populations, interventions, comparators, outcomes, settings, and study designs (Appendix B).52 We included English-language studies of adolescents and adults presenting for primary care and other health care settings (e.g., emergency departments) without recognized signs or symptoms of IPV or abuse.
 We also included English-language studies enrolling older adults (age 60 years or older) and vulnerable adults (age 18 years or older) presenting for primary care services without recognized signs or symptoms of abuse or neglect.
 All studies were conducted in the United States or in similar populations with services and interventions applicable to U.S. practice.
 We also searched for evidence on subgroups defined by age; sex; race/ethnicity; pregnancy status; lesbian, gay, bisexual, transgender, and queer (LGBTQ) identification; type of abuse (e.g., physical abuse, sexual abuse); history of abuse; or presence of comorbid conditions for all KQs.

 The following descriptions of study selection criteria by KQ pertain to both IPV and abuse or neglect of older/vulnerable adults.
 For KQ 1 (direct evidence that screening improves health outcomes), we included only RCTs comparing groups that were screened (for IPV victimization or for abuse and neglect among older/vulnerable adults) with groups that were not screened.
-Eligible outcomes for KQ 1 included reduction in exposure to IPV or to abuse and neglect, health outcomes, health care utilization attributed to IPV, quality of life, and mortality.
+Eligible outcomes for KQ 1 included reduction in abuse or neglect, health outcomes, health care utilization attributed to IPV, quality of life, and mortality.

 For KQ 2 (screening test accuracy), we searched for studies that assessed the accuracy (e.g., sensitivity, specificity) of screening tests designed to detect IPV (current or past victimization or risk status for victimization) or, among older/vulnerable adults, current, past, or increased risk of abuse or neglect.
+Only tools feasible for use in U.S. primary care settings (i.e., brief, easy to interpret, acceptable to patients and clinicians) and appropriate when abuse is not suspected were eligible.
 We included only studies that compared a screening test with an acceptable reference standard, such as the Conflicts Tactics Scale (CTS), Composite Abuse Scale (CAS), or Index of Spouse Abuse (ISA).
 We excluded studies designed to identify perpetrators of IPV.
 For KQ 3 (harms of screening), we included RCTs and cohort studies with a concurrent control group comparing screened groups with unscreened groups.
 Eligible harm outcomes included labeling, stigma, false-positive and false-negative results, increased abuse and retaliation, and other harms (Appendix B2).

-KQ 4 (benefits of interventions) and KQ 5 (harms of intervention), we included studies assessing interventions that could be offered in or referred to by primary care (e.g., counseling, case management, home visitation, mentor or peer support, safety planning, and referral to community services).
+For KQ 4 (benefits of interventions) and KQ 5 (harms of intervention), we included studies assessing interventions that could be offered in or referred to by primary care (e.g., counseling, case management, home visitation, mentor or peer support, safety planning, and referral to community services).
 We included RCTs comparing intervention groups with no treatment, usual care, attention control, or waitlist control.
 For studies assessing the harms of interventions (KQ 5), cohort studies with a concurrent control group were also eligible.
 For KQ 5, all harms associated with the intervention (e.g., increased abuse or other forms of retaliation, emotional distress) were eligible.